ztsrxh/RSCD-Road_Surface_Classification_Dataset/README.md

 # News
 - 2023/03/22 Our research paper is accepted in [IEEE T-ITS](https://ieeexplore.ieee.org/abstract/document/10101715):  '*A Comprehensive Implementation of Road Surface Classification for Vehicle Driving Assistance: Dataset, Models, and Deployment*'
+- 2022/06/10 Our dataset containing 370k samples is firstly published in [Data in Brief](https://doi.org/10.1016/j.dib.2022.108483) : A road surface image dataset with detailed annotations for driving assistance applications.

 # Background